OuadiElfarouki/llama.cpp/README-sycl.md

 - **Nvidia GPU**

 In order to target Nvidia GPUs through SYCL, please make sure the CUDA/CUBLAS native requirements *-found [here](README.md#cublas)-* are installed.
-Installation can be verified by running the following :
+Installation can be verified by running the following:
 ```sh
 nvidia-smi
 ```
-Please make sure at least one CUDA device is available, which can be displayed like this *(here an A100-40GB Nvidia GPU)* :
+Please make sure at least one CUDA device is available, which can be displayed like this *(here an A100-40GB Nvidia GPU)*:
 ```
 +---------------------------------------------------------------------------------------+
 | NVIDIA-SMI 535.54.03              Driver Version: 535.54.03    CUDA Version: 12.2     |